webOS Nation Forums

 - Add universal search keywords, like ace, correct, replace, shortcut

-Bugs:- Entering the number 1 in a shortcut reports an illegal character error, but it is a valid character.
+- Entering the number 1 in a shortcut reports an illegal character error, but it is a valid character.

 Keywords: Auto, Correct, Replace, AutoCorrect, AutoReplace, Dictionary, Textras, CorrectHack, HomeBrew, shortcut, shortcuts, shortcut5.